Sports in Philadelphia: Other sports

 Tennis player Bill Tilden, widely considered one of the best tennis players of the first half of the 20th century.

 Golf has a long history in Philadelphia; the Golf Association of Philadelphia is the oldest regional golf association in the United States.
-Aronimink Golf Club in Newtown Square, Pennsylvania has hosted several PGA and USGA events, including the 1962 PGA Championship and the 2010 and 2011 AT&T National.
+Aronimink Golf Club in Newtown Square, Pennsylvania has hosted several PGA and USGA events, including the PGA Championship in 1962 and 2026, along with the 2010 and 2011 AT&T National.
 Merion Golf Club has hosted five U.S. Opens, most recently in 2013.
+The Philadelphia Cricket Club has also hosted several PGA events, most recently the Truist Championship in 2025.
 The Philadelphia PGA Championship and the Philadelphia Open Championship are both hosted in the Philadelphia area.
 Golfers from the Philadelphia area include Jim Furyk, Dorothy Germain Porter, Jay Sigel, and John McDermott.

 Tennis is also a popular sport in Philadelphia.
 The Advanta Championships of Philadelphia were held in Philadelphia from 1971 to 2005, while the Pennsylvania Lawn Tennis Championship was held in Haverford from 1894 to 1974; it was briefly part of the Grand Prix tennis circuit.
 Tennis players from the Philadelphia area include Dick Williams, Bill Tilden, Ora Washington, and Vic Seixas.
 Tilden was the first American to win The Championships, Wimbledon and was one of the most prominent sports figures of the first half of the 20th century.

 Willie Mosconi, a Philadelphia native, won the World Straight Pool Championship 15 consecutive times.
 Mosconi is considered one of the greatest pool players in the history of the game.

 The Philadelphia Skating Club and Humane Society is the oldest figure skating club in the United States, and was one of the clubs that founded U.S. Figure Skating.